huydinhtien/FPT-IoT-Challenge-2023_MSC/README.md

 After connecting the Motion Care app and BLE hardware (e.g., our wearable device), the wearable device shows a green light indicating when your setup is ready to go.
 The app will instantly recognize some daily basic activities including lying, sitting, standing, walking and jogging.

 # Additional information
-For more information about this project, feel free to contact us directly at room 704, A4 building, Phenikaa University, Yen Nghia, Ha Dong, Hanoi or via our website ssalab.phenikaa-uni.edu.vn.
+For more information about this project, feel free to contact us directly at room 704, A4 building, Phenikaa University, Yen Nghia, Ha Dong, Hanoi or visit our website ssalab.phenikaa-uni.edu.vn.